Randle-Github/paper-video-action-recognition/README.md

 This is the repository of Randle's paper in video action recognition.

 In this repository, following the advice from my mentor, I record some awsome paper about video understanding.
-I mainly divide this area into *general video understanding* and *interaction*(human-object detection, compositional action recognition and so on).
+I mainly divide this area into *general video understanding* and *Compositional action recognition*(from different aspects: human-object detection, compositional action recognition, zero-shot, contrastive learning and so on).

 ```latex
 root|